-The school Other Half Activities booklet and website pages contain information about both compulsory and voluntary sports, school societies and service activities.
+The school Other Half Activities website pages contain information about both compulsory and voluntary sports, school societies and service activities.

-School Policies, which are available on the school website under the 'About' tab.
-These policies also contain general information for parents, which we are required to provide.
-Information about staff, including temporary staff, and qualifications, is available from the School website, under 'Contact' > Teaching Staff (abingdon.org.uk/staff-members).
+School Policies, are available on the school website under the 'About' tab.
+These policies also contain general information for parents.